w3c/wot/charters/wg-2021-extension-plan.md

 21. CR candidate for Profiles by July 30, 2022
 22. CR Transition for Discovery by Aug 31, 2022
 23. CR Transition for Profiles by Aug 31, 2022
+24. TPAC 2022 (possibly hybrid) Sept 12-16, 2022 (tentative)
-24. PR Transition for Discovery by Nov 1, 2022
+25. PR Transition for Discovery by Nov 1, 2022
-25. PR Transition for Profiles by Nov 1, 2022
+26. PR Transition for Profiles by Nov 1, 2022
-26. REC transition before end of extended charter on Feb 1, 2023
+27. REC transition before end of extended charter on Feb 1, 2023